jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 # Acknowledgments
 {: numbered="no"}

-Thank you to .... for discussions on the problem space.
+Thank you to Michael Richardson for discussions on the problem space.